The fossil fuel industry is leaving a trail of destruction in its wake as it pursues its reckless agenda.

 - A plan from the federal government to open 1.3 million acres of Colorado Public Lands to fossil fuel extraction.

-- The American Petroleum Institute successfully lobbied and pressured the EPA to suspend enforcement environmental and pollution regulations.
+- The American Petroleum Institute successfully lobbying and pressuring the EPA to suspend enforcement of environmental and pollution regulations.

 - Efforts to sneak corporate immunity provisions into COVID-19 stimulus packages, which would make the fossil fuel industry immune from lawsuits for harm caused to local communities.

 >Since 1983, average temperatures in Colorado have risen more than 2 degrees F and are continuing to warm.

 >Climate change is reducing Colorado’s snowpack as it snows less often and rains more frequently.
 The snowpack is the state’s largest reservoir.

 >Over the next three decades, Boulder County is expected to see significantly worse droughts.
 Droughts will become more extreme, occur more often, and begin to take place throughout the year.

 >In Boulder County, wildfires over the last three decades have burned over 16,000 acres, much of it on public land that the County manages.